Earthlings’ curious ritual

 The problem is compounded by the fact that some doctors and researchers put about the idea that because nicotine apparently stimulates the release of dopamine and activates the pleasure centre of the brain, this is a large part of the reason, they would have us believe, that smoking is so hard to quit.

-It’s like saying to smokers: You poor person, you’re addicted to the dopamine rush, the nicotine hit, and the orgasmic pleasure you experience every time you suck poisonous tobacco fumes into your lungs is why, at least in part, quitting is diabolically difficult!
+It is like saying to smokers: You poor person, you’re addicted to the dopamine rush, the nicotine hit, and the wonderful pleasure you experience every time you suck poisonous tobacco fumes into your lungs, and this is why quitting is diabolically difficult!
 You will so badly miss the state of bliss that smoking induces that it’s perfectly understandable you would rather risk dying from a smoking-related disease than give up cigarettes, and will feel, as Oscar Wilde poetically if inaccurately put it:

 You must have a cigarette.
 A cigarette is the perfect type of a perfect pleasure.
 It is exquisite, and it leaves one unsatisfied.
 What more can one want?